 Hi there!
-This is DJ Phil Austin.
-I truly appreciate you coming to my site.
+This is DJ Phil Austin, owner of djlimaohio.com.
+I truly appreciate you coming to our site!
 I would love to be a part of your big event!
 It is hard to believe that I have been at this DJ thing now for 30 years.
 I thought I’d share a little bit about my career.

 You see, I started my business in 1984 with a couple of my friends, all of us from Allen East High School.
 I still remember that Allen East Jr. High dance on Friday, November 16, 1984 like it was yesterday!
 I was 14, and a freshman in high school, while my partners were a little older and could actually drive.
 We hauled all of the equipment over to the cafeteria (where they were holding the dance) and did a test run driving there in my buddies 1974 Malibu.
 I remember him taking the curve coming out of town a little too fast, and me getting the turntable that I was carrying on my lap stuck between my leg and the steering wheel.
 Luckily he got the car stopped before we went through that fence and into the swimming pool – LOL!

 Through my high school years, we became one of the most popular DJ services in the school circuit, playing for dances at Allen East, Perry, USV, Bath, Lima Sr., LCC, Kenton, Waynesfield, and Bluffton.
 I went to many school’s prom’s before I was old enough to go to my own!
 During this time, we always went to the Ohio Theatre teen nights, where we would get ideas of music to play.
 I was in awe of the facility and especially the DJs, who were the first that I ever heard “beat-mix”.
 I always dreamed of learning this technique and getting to play there, but I was certainly not at their level.